Unlock the power of alternative medicine

 Building a coordinated care plan

-Define clear goals: choose one or two specific aims such as less pain, improved sleep, or reduced anxiety.
-Start with low‑risk practices (for example, mindfulness, gentle yoga, or graded walking) and agree a short 4–8 week trial with simple metrics so you can judge benefit.
+Define clear goals: choose one or two specific aims such as less pain, improved sleep or reduced anxiety.
+Start with low‑risk approaches (for example mindfulness, gentle yoga or graded walking) and agree a short 4–8 week trial with simple metrics so you can judge benefit.

-Keep a visible list of every supplement, herbal product, device, and session.
-A transparent record helps your GP or specialist schedule labs and imaging safely and flags possible drug‑herb or drug‑device interactions — especially important during oncology, cardiology, or peri‑operative care.
+Keep a visible list of every supplement, herbal product, device and session.
+A transparent record helps your GP or specialist schedule labs and imaging safely and flags possible drug–herb or drug–device interactions — this is especially important during oncology, cardiology or peri‑operative care.

 Talking to your GP or specialist

-• Concise appointment script: “I’d like to try X for Y over Z weeks and track sleep, pain, and side effects — can you advise on safety or timing?”
+• Concise appointment script (copy‑paste): “I’d like to try X for Y over Z weeks and will track sleep, pain and side effects — can you advise on safety or timing?”

 • Extra questions to ask: “Could this interact with my medications?
 Should I stop it before tests or surgery?
 What would be a clear sign to stop?”